MarkRoddy/duckdb-pytables/README.md

 Note these are not inherent limitations that can not be overcome, but presently have yet to be overcome.
 Feel free to help with that!

 * Binaries only available for Linux x64 architecture.
 Builds for OSX and Windows coming soon.
-* Only Table functions are supported (scalarn functions forthcoming)
-* Only positional argument invocation on Python functions allowed at this time.
+* Scalar functions only support returning `VARCHAR` values at this time.
 * Not all DuckDB and Python datatypes have been fully mapped.
-Please file an issue if you need one supported.
+Please file an issue if you find one unsupported.

 # Installation and Usage